Firepower (album): Band appraisal

 Halford describes Firepower as "some of our best work — without a doubt", praising Faulkner for his contributions.

 Drummer Scott Travis says that it was "a little bit of both" of a conscious effort to revisit some of the band's musical past organically and naturally, expressing uncertainty in terms of the writings of the guitar riffs.
-He cites the songs "Rising from Ruins", "Lone Wolf", "Evil Never Dies" and "Never the Heroes" as his favorites.
+He cites the songs "Rising from Ruins", "Lone Wolf", "Evil Never Dies" and "Never the Heroes" as his favourites.
 Travis says that "Never the Heroes" is "a great, meaningful song in the sense just lyrically, even though I had nothing to do with the lyrics, but it's a great song [with] a great hook."
 The album has "a lot of ebbs and flows and, hopefully, it has some movement to it where the first song doesn't like the fifth song sounds like the eighth song.
 Hopefully there's some different sounds and just vibes that people are gonna get when they listen to it."
 The production is described as an improvement over Redeemer of Souls.

 Both Faulkner and Travis agree that Firepower is a heavier album than Redeemer of Souls, with Faulkner saying that the title track "might be the fastest Priest song.
 Especially in terms of the drum approach.
 A friend of mine, he said it sounds like 'Painkiller', but faster.
 So I can't think of another song that's quicker than 'Painkiller'.
 So if you define heavy in terms of speed, it's a pretty heavy track, it's pretty full-on."